Department of Finance

 FIN 4893.
 Cases and Problems in Finance.
 (3-0) 3 Credit Hours.

 Integration of financial concepts and financial tools to enable strategic financial decision making in a wide variety of situations.
 Topics include corporate finance, investments, international finance, risk management, and other aspects of finance.
 Generally offered: Fall, Spring.
-Differential Tuition: $126.
+This course has Differential Tuition.
+Course fees: DL01 $75.

 FIN 4913.
 Independent Study.
 (0-0) 3 Credit Hours.

-Prerequisites: A 3.0 College of Business grade point average, MGT 3003 and permission in writing from the instructor, the Department Chair, and the Dean of the College of Business.
-See academic advisor for required forms.
+Prerequisites: A 3.0 Carlos Alvarez College of Business grade point average, MGT 3003 and permission in writing from the instructor, the Department Chair, and the Dean of the Carlos Alvarez College of Business.

 FIN 4933.
 Internship in Finance.
 (0-0) 3 Credit Hours.

-Directed internship of at least 200 hours of work under the supervision of a finance professional, providing students with opportunities to apply concepts, principles, and techniques learned in the classroom.
+Prerequisite: MGT 3003, 6 semester credit hours of upper-division finance courses, a 2.5 UTSA grade point average, and approval in writing from the instructor, the Department Chair, and the Associate/Assistant Dean of Undergraduate Studies in the Carlos Alvarez College of Business.
+Directed internship of at least 160 hours of work under the supervision of a finance professional, providing students with opportunities to apply concepts, principles, and techniques learned in the classroom.
 Written report required.
 A proposal form must be completed and approved prior to registration.
 May be repeated once for credit (for a total of 6 semester credit hours).
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $126.
+This course has Differential Tuition.

 FIN 4951.
 Special Studies in Finance.
 (1-0) 1 Credit Hour.